 7. Fantasmic: Undoubtedly one of the best most incredible shows that Disney puts on (Starts at 9pm most nights but check back to be sure).
 Complete with lightshows, dancing, floats, your favorite Disney characters and beautiful music this is a must-see.
 The show takes place along the great pond.
 Everyone says arrive early to get a seat but I’ve always enjoyed spending every last minute running through the park and just grabbing a seat at the end.
 Unless you spend half the day waiting in your seat, they’re pretty much all the same.

 Some of my other favorites, if you have time are: Lights, Motors, Action!
 Extreme Stunt Show and Muppet Vision 3D.
-Also one of my favorite restaurants here is Mel’s Drive in.
+Also one of my favorite restaurants here is the Sci-Fi Dine-In Theater.
 Super fun!

 Where are your favorite Hollywood Studio Spots?
 Let us know in the comments!